constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/homepagenew.PNG"/>

 Users can then view the Recipe Homepage.
 They do not need to create an account to scroll through the homepage or view recipe pages.
 However, they can create an account to access more content.
+If they find a recipe they want to view, they can click on the card which take them to the full recipe.

+After logging in a user can view and edit their profile page.
+They can modify their image along with dietay habits.

 <img src="images/addrecipenew.PNG"/>

+After being logged in, the user can also contribute their own recipes on the add recipe page.
+THey can fill out the form and press submit.

+When a vendor is using the website, they can edit their current stock in the vendor homepage.
+Here they can add items along with prices per unit.

 ## Community Feedback

-#### Noah (Student who Dorms)
+#### Noah (Student who dorms)

 > I'd use this to find recipes, but I wouldn't contribute anything.

 He didn't really feel like the website was helpful because he doesn't have a fridge or a microwave in his dorm so he can't cook anything.
 When he actually tested the application he thought it was "cute", he liked the recipe cards because the pictures were eyecatching.
 He thought the add recipe page was tedious and people wouldn't be willing to contribute to the system unless there was a "gamification" experience.

-#### Mayce (Student who Dorms)
+#### Mayce (Student who dorms)

 Although she liked the visual appeal of the website, she truthfully said that she probably would not use the website very often.
 Since she dorms at UH, she is obligated to purchase a meal plan and thus doesn't have too much of a need to craft her own meals.
 One thing she did like about the application however, was the idea of having local farmers and distributors being able to have an online presence on the site.
 She liked the idea of the website being another place to promote eating local.